vimc/orderly-web/README.md

 The above task will generate an Orderly directory at `./src/app/demo`, which the app is configured to point to locally, and all tests to run against.

+### Tasks
+* To run, use `./gradlew :app:run`, having first set up a the test data using `./gradlew :generateTestData`
+* To run the tests, use `./gradlew test`, making sure that the app is not currently running and you have already generated the test data.

 ## Docker build
 The Teamcity build
 1. Pulls in artifact `demo` from the Orderly container build